-Originally started in the 1970s as an association of dealers, NASDAQ grew to be one of the largest exchanges in the world.
-Unlike the auction market status of the NYSE, NASDAQ is considered a negotiated market.
-If you recall, stocks traded on the NYSE are handled by a centralized DMM; each individual stock’s trades are handled by one DMM.
+Originally started in the 1970s as an association of dealers, NASDAQ grew into one of the largest exchanges in the world.
+Unlike the NYSE, which operates as an auction market, NASDAQ is considered a negotiated market.
+Stocks traded on the NYSE are handled by a centralized DMM; each individual stock’s trades are handled by one DMM.

-NASDAQ is an over-the-counter market (no physical trading floor) of dozens of market makers trading with the public, and the ones with the best prices get the most business.
+NASDAQ is an over-the-counter market (no physical trading floor) made up of dozens of market makers trading with the public.
+The market makers displaying the best prices typically attract the most business.
 If you recall from the common stock chapter, an OTC trade is one that does not take place at a physical exchange.
-However, NASDAQ is still considered as having “exchange status,” and all of its stocks are treated as if they’re exchange listed.
-Just like the NYSE, NASDAQ has high standards for stocks being listed on its platform.
+Even so, NASDAQ is still considered to have “exchange status,” and its stocks are treated as exchange-listed.
+Like the NYSE, NASDAQ has high standards for stocks listed on its platform.

-Market makers must be willing to provide a continuous quote on the securities they trade, although there are several legitimate reasons for temporary or permanent withdrawal (e.g. closing the business, sick employees, unforeseen events, etc.).
-Regardless, market makers typically provide consistent & ongoing quotes, which look like this:
+Market makers must be willing to provide a continuous quote on the securities they trade.
+There are legitimate reasons for temporary or permanent withdrawal (e.g., closing the business, sick employees, unforeseen events, etc.).
+In normal conditions, market makers provide consistent, ongoing quotes that look like this:

 *MPD = Market maker ID

-First, let’s test your knowledge.
-What’s the inside market?
+First, test your knowledge: what’s the inside market?

 Answer = $50.30 x $50.45 / 1 x 2